nfrancois/serial_port/Readme.md

 * Wait for `TODO(turnidge): Currently handle_concurrently is ignored`from Dart VM.
 * Support serial port communication parameter like (parity, stopbits, FLOWCONTROLS, ...).
 * Look for using [](native_extension_with_build_tools)https://github.com/mezoni/native_extension_with_build_tools) ?
+* Write a transformer to compile if not exists.